shwetanshu-cldcvr/quickstart-amazon-eks-cluster-resource-provider/docs/README.md

 #### Version

-The desired Kubernetes version for your cluster.
-If you don't specify a value here, the latest version available in Amazon EKS is used.
+Desired Kubernetes version for your cluster.
+If you don't specify this value, the cluster uses the latest version from Amazon EKS.

 _Required_: No